GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 </div>

 {% Aside %}
-  The `getInstalledRelatedApps()` API only allows you to check if *your* apps are installed.
-You cannot get a list of all installed apps, or check if other 3rd party apps are installed.
+  The `getInstalledRelatedApps()` method only allows you to check if *your* apps are installed.
+You cannot get a list of all installed apps, or check if other third party apps are installed.
 {% endAside %}

 <!--  Android App -->

 ## Check if your Android app is installed {: #check-android }

-Your website can check if your Android app is installed.

 {% Compare 'better', 'Supported on' %}
 Android: Chrome 80 or later